dsbowen/hemlock/docs_md/tutorial/data.md

 Run your survey locally, fill in the demographics page, and continue to the end of the survey.
 Your data will be recorded in the database.

-To download your data, navigate to <http://localhost5000/download> in your browser.
+To download your data, navigate to <http://localhost:5000/download> in your browser.
 Select 'Data frame', then click the download button.
 This will download a zip file containing your data in .csv format.

 Take a look at the data.
 In addition to what we've already covered, there are a few things to notice:

 1. Variables like `GenderMaleIndex` and `GenderFemaleIndex` record the order in which a question displayed its choices.
 2. The data of questions for which you can select multiple choices are automatically one-hot encoded.
 For example, if `RaceWhite` and `RaceAsian` are both 1, and the rest of the race variables are 0, this means means the participant is part White and part Asian.

-**Note.** You'll often want to wipe your database as you add and remove varaibles from your survey.
+**Note.** You'll often want to wipe your database as you add and remove variables from your survey.
 To remove your database, open your terminal and enter:

 ```bash
 $ rm data.db